-(1) Organization of Clinical Practice Experiences.
+A. Organization of Clinical Practice Experiences

 The program's clinical practice experiences are designed to provide the candidate with a developmental and sequential set of activities that are integrated with the program's coursework and extend the candidate's learning through application of theory to practice with PK-3 students in California early learning settings.
-Some ex all of these experiences may take place within the candidate's California Early Childhood Education employment setting, including (e.g., California State Preschool, Head Start) as well as within TK-3 public school settings, provided the candidate meets the 600 hours of clinical practice as described below.
+Some of these experiences may take place in

 Clinical Practice is a developmental and sequential set of activities integrated with theoretical and pedagogical coursework and must consist of a minimum of 600 hours of clinical practice.
-The range of Clinical Practice experiences provided by the program includes supervised early field experiences, initial student teaching (co-planning and coteaching with both general educators and Education specialists, as appropriate, or guided teaching), and final student teaching.
+The range of Clinical Practice experiences provided by the program includes supervised early field experiences, initial student teaching (co-planning and co-teaching with both general educators and Education specialists, as appropriate, or guided teaching), and final student teaching.
 Clinical practice experiences must include two different grade levels within the PK-3 grade range including at least 200 hours in a preschool (PK) and/or transitional Kindergarten (TK) setting and a minimum of 200 hours in a Kindergarten through third grade (K-3) setting.
 Student teaching includes a minimum of four weeks of solo or co-teaching or its equivalent.
 For interns, early field experience would take place in an experienced mentor's classroom.
 Candidates in a Teacher Residency program pathway must have experiences in a different grade level than which they are doing their residency placement.